Westlake-AI/openmixup/README.md

 ## Overview of Model Zoo

 Please refer to [Model Zoos](docs/en/model_zoos) for various backbones, mixup methods, and self-supervised algorithms.
 We also provide the paper lists of [Awesome Mixups](docs/en/awesome_mixups) for your reference.
-Checkpoints and traning logs will be updated soon!
+Checkpoints and training logs will be updated soon!

 * Backbone architectures for supervised image classification on ImageNet.